jradd/django-newproj-template/readme.md

 ### Optionally, you will be using PIL and possibly SORL-Thumbnail.

-Chef-Cookbook-DjangoNewProj installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the _pil_ Python package, however.
-To use SORL-Thumbnail you will have to install the _pil_ and _sorl-thumbanil_ Python packages.
+Chef-Cookbook-DjangoNewProj installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the _pil_ Python package, however).
+To use SORL-Thumbnail you will have to install the _pil_ and _sorl-thumbanil_ Python packages and configure the project as appropriate.

 ### Other applications